Video: Dune – Leadership Styles and The Problem of Power

 W.C.H Prentice

-Most people think about leadership in these terms.
+Most people think about leading in these terms.
 It is about one person using other people to get stuff done.

 However, this definition does not quite capture all types of leadership.
 For example, what about self-leadership, followership, 360-degree leadership, or thought leadership?